zeddmaxx/zeddmaxx.github.io/projects.md

 ---
 layout: page
-title:
+title: A few projects that i'm proud of...
 ---

-# A few projects that i'm proud of...

 A list of projects that I have contributed to or have made during my undergrad days.
-These can be found out over at my [Github](https://github.com/azkh93) profile.
+These can also be found out over at my [Github](https://github.com/azkh93) profile.